-Stacie founded Reform Architects in 1999 and has become well-known in the community for her local historic preservation work.
+Stacie founded re:FORM in 1999 and is well-known in the community for her local historic preservation work.
 She has been the recipient of numerous awards in Decatur, including the Leila Ross Wilburn Award for Outstanding Residential Design in 2004.
-One of the original founders and board members of the Decatur Preservation Alliance, Stacie spent several years designing and overseeing preservation projects in Decatur, including the saving and moving of the 19th century Fraser building.
-Reform Architects is an award-winning, full-service architectural firm specializing in residential design, with a particular focus on historic preservation and sustainable architecture.
-With offices in Atlanta and New Orleans, Reform’s designers bring their extensive training and passion for historic preservation to all their work, whether it’s a high-end restoration of a unique historic structure or the creation, from the ground up, of a modern Earthcraft home.
-Eight-time winner of the City of Decatur’s Historic Preservation Commission award, Reform consistently provides the highest quality in preservation design.
+Stacie was one of the original founders and board members of the Decatur Preservation Alliance, and spent several years designing and overseeing preservation projects in Decatur, including the saving and moving of the 19th century Fraser building.
+With offices in Atlanta and New Orleans, re:FORM’s designers bring their extensive training and passion for historic preservation to all their work, whether it’s a high-end restoration of a unique historic structure or the creation, from the ground up, of a modern Earthcraft home.

 Phillip Raines, master mason

-Phillip is a native Atlantan.
-He was educated at Georgia State in journalism and geology but left school to travel across America.
+Phillip, a native Atlantan, was educated at Georgia State in journalism and geology but left school to travel across America.
 When he returned, he apprenticed with a chimney builder in Inman Park and after a couple of years started his own masonry business.
 Phillip built chimneys in old Atlanta neighborhoods and in 1983 was commended by the Brick Institute of America for excellence in design and construction.
 He built the brick train in Underground Atlanta and with the brick mural team carved the two adjacent murals.
 He has written articles on masonry for various trade magazines and in 2005 he published a book, Simple Stonescaping.
-Throughout his 35-year career as a mason and writer, he has been a working sax player in ska, reggae and soul bands.
+Throughout his 35-year career as a mason and writer, he has also been a working sax player in ska, reggae and soul bands.
 He currently lives in a 100-year-old house in downtown Decatur.
-He’s a vibrant speaker with an outlandish sense of humor, so don’t miss this entertaining lecture.
+Phillip is a vibrant speaker with an outlandish sense of humor, so don’t miss this entertaining lecture.